plblum/jivs/README.md

 A form can start with the model's rules and adapt them to its own needs.
 This is a central use case of Jivs and keeping business logic separate from the UI.

 The form _should_ subclass from the model's rules class and implement the `IAdaptModelRulesToForm` interface.
-Use its `adaptToForm()` method to further extend the configuration to reflect the needs of your form. `adaptToForm()` passes you a formAdapter (`IValidationManagerConfigFormAdapter`) which is really just a Builder with additional methods designed to update the fields supplied in the model.
+Use its `adaptToForm()` method to further extend the configuration to reflect the needs of your form. `adaptToForm()` passes you a formAdapter (`IConfigFormAdapter`) which is really just a Builder with additional methods designed to update the fields supplied in the model.

 In this example, the form developer subclasses `PersonModelRules` and adds labels for the UI.